How To Pick the Best Tax Preparation Service

 How do you protect my personal data?

-When a Professional Tax Preparer May Be Worth It
+When Is a Professional Tax Preparer Worth It?

-The IRS notes that taxpayers can claim hundreds of credits and deductions depending on eligibility, which a professional preparer may help identify.
+Taxpayers can claim a wide range of credits and deductions depending on eligibility, and a credentialed preparer may help you find ones you'd otherwise miss.

 DIY Tax Software vs. Professional Preparation

-Here’s a quick comparison of the two most common options.
+Here's a quick comparison of the two most common paths.

 Cost | Lower | Higher |